reallyenglish/jobs/ruby_developer_in_uk.md

 **Love to be loved?**

-We have a large number of learners from all around the world and our most recent product has been shortlisted for the British Council's  ELTons award 2012.
+We have a large number of learners from all around the world and our most recent product was shortlisted for the British Council's ELTons award 2012.

 http://www.britishcouncil.org/new/press-office/press-releases/british-council-announces-shortlist-for-eltons-2012/